miwermi/DA-team-proj/Roles.md

   &#9744; - Square: Responsible for the Repository

-  &#9651; - Triangles: Data Cleaners & Mockup of the Machine Learning Model
+  &#9651; - Triangles: Data Cleaning & Mockup of the Machine Learning Model

   &#9675; - Circle:  Rubric Compliance & README